epicseven-cup/Rot26/README.md

 # Rot26

-twice as secure compare to Rot13
+Cli tool made for Rot26, twice as secure compare to Rot13

 # Install
 1. You will need to install go on your machine: https://go.dev/doc/install